hanhanwu/Hanhan_Play_With_Social_Media/README.md

  * Yelp, Instagram, Snapchat, Flickr, GitHub, Twitter: https://www.instagram.com/pokemon_go_/

 * Yelp Exploration
   * <b>Code Part 1</b>: https://github.com/hanhanwu/Hanhan_Play_With_Social_Media/blob/master/Pokemon_Yelp_Explore_Part1.py
     * FINDING_1: Yelp search could return you very accurate business category when you type a search term, and it's NOT based on simple key words search, since I have checked those returned busienss results, very few of them contain the key words in the search term.
 The reason I think Yelp search is accurare, is because when I put 'Pokemon' as search team, it returns toy store as the top category, and check their snippet_text, some have mentioned pokemon card game or pokemon center (a game center).
 But when I put 'Pokemon Go' as the searth term, most of them are restaurant and later when I checked their snippet_text, many of them are Pokemon station
     * FINDING_2: For the same search term, close locations share very similar trends.
 For example, in my code, I used cities in Great Seattle and Metro Vancouver, they have very similar results, but when I input Los Angeles/New York, they have different trends.
 Based on this, I am thinking, would the order of categories help find close location, and therefore define culture circle?
+  * <b>Yelp v3</b>: https://github.com/hanhanwu/Hanhan_Play_With_Social_Media/blob/master/try_yelp_v3.ipynb
+    * 2 years passed, above v2 code no longer works.
+Yelp API changed to v3.
+This piece of code works.

 *********************************************